AhmedBaset/next-template/README.md

 [![CI-check](https://github.com/A7med3bdulBaset/next-template/actions/workflows/CI.yml/badge.svg)](https://github.com/A7med3bdulBaset/next-template/actions/workflows/CI.yml)

-> Note: When you use this template, VScode will prompt you to install recommended extensions and settings.
+> **Note**: When you use this template, VScode will prompt you to install recommended extensions and settings.

 ## Features